Our Community

 You guide our evolution

 Participants shape the Award from day one.
-Through our youth-led steering group, surveys, and open conversations, DNA evolves with each cohort, staying relevant and responsive.
+Through participant feedback, surveys, and open conversations, DNA evolves with each cohort, staying relevant and responsive.
+This learning is reflected at board level through our trustees, ensuring lived experience continues to shape how DNA develops.

 • Three people sitting outdoors in a grassy area, engaging in a conversation, with trees and a house in the background.